Freddie & Fannie Reform: President Obama said he would close Guantanamo Bay as

 Fannie received their final death sentence.
 AS WITH most inmates on death row,

 to seven years.
-My estimate is that it will take more like 10-15 years before
+I estimate that it will take more like 10-15 years before

 Freddie and Fannie’s role is significantly diminished in mortgage lending.